South Dakota: Politics

 South Dakota politics are generally dominated by the Republican Party.
 Since statehood, Republicans have carried the state's electoral votes in all but five presidential elections: 1896, 1912 (by Theodore Roosevelt's Progressive Party), 1932, 1936 and 1964.
 (Democrat George McGovern—a native South Dakotan—failed to carry his home state in 1972.)
 Only Alaska has been carried fewer times by a Democrat.
 Additionally, a Democrat has not won the governorship since 1974.
-As of 2016, Republicans hold a 15% voter registration advantage over Democrats and hold supermajorities in both the state House and the state Senate.
+As of 2024, Republicans hold a 2-to-1 voter registration advantage over Democrats and hold supermajorities in both the state House and the state Senate.

 Despite the state's general Republican and conservative leanings, Democrats have found success in various statewide elections, most notably in those involving South Dakota's congressional representatives in Washington.
 American Indians have been becoming more active in state and county electoral politics.
 In the 2002 election, American Indian voting carried Tim Johnson as the Democratic candidate by a margin of 532 votes.
 Until his electoral defeat in 2004, Senator Tom Daschle was the Senate minority leader (and briefly its majority leader during Democratic control of the Senate in 2001–02).
 Other prominent South Dakota Democrats include former presidential nominees George McGovern and Hubert Humphrey.

 In 2016, South Dakota voted for Republican nominee Donald Trump over Democratic nominee Hillary Clinton by a margin of 30%.
 In 2018, Republican congresswoman Kristi Noem defeated Democrat Billie Sutton in the gubernatorial election by a small margin, and Republican Dusty Johnson defeated Democrat Tim Bjorkman for the state's at-large seat in the U.S. House of Representatives.
 Noem was sworn in on January 5, 2019, making her the first female governor of the state.

 Contemporary political issues in South Dakota include the costs and benefits of the state lottery, South Dakota's relatively low rankings in education spending (particularly teacher pay—recently the State Sales Tax was increased from 4% to 4.5% to finance an increase in teacher pay), and recent legislative and electoral attempts to ban abortion in the state.

 A Republican-supported bill passed in March 2019 requires that all public schools display "In God We Trust" in a prominent location.

 In a 2020 study, South Dakota was ranked as the 22nd hardest state for citizens to vote in.